-An addiction to OxyContin ® can be debilitating in many ways.
-The potent narcotic pain reliever is used to treat moderate to severe pain and should be used with caution.
-OxyContin ® is the extended-release version of oxycodone which is derived from thebaine.
+OxyContin ® addiction can be described as a compulsive behavior in rewarding stimuli despite negative consequences, which can be debilitating in so many ways.
+The potent narcotic pain reliever is usually used to treat moderate to severe pain and should be used with caution.
 OxyContin ® is among the most abused prescription drugs on the market.

 OxyContin ® addiction can be defined as compulsive use that leads to physical and/or psychological dependence.
 Also, OxyContin ® addiction could be caused by long term intake of OxyContin ®.
-Addiction can be marked by withdrawal symptoms once use is stopped abruptly, and researchers say physical addiction occurs when repeated use alters reward pathways in the brain.
-The good news is, there are safe, medically-monitored programs available to help with detoxification.
+Opiate dependence can be marked by withdrawal symptoms if use is stopped abruptly.
+Researchers suggest physical and emotional addiction can occur when repeated use alters reward pathways in the brain and behavior patterns.
+The good news is that there are safe, medically-monitored, programs available to help with opiate detoxification.

 Signs of OxyContin ® Addiction

-People taking OxyContin ® should reduce their use slowly.
-Stopping abruptly can cause withdrawal symptoms to set in quickly, a sure sign of physical addiction.
-The physical and psychological discomfort of withdrawal is one of the main reasons people delay seeking treatment for an opiate addiction.
-Symptoms of withdrawal are much the same for all narcotic pain medications.
-They include:
+Stopping OxyContin abruptly can cause withdrawal symptoms to set in quickly, a sure sign of physical addiction.
+The physical and psychological discomfort of withdrawal and cravings is one of the main reasons people delay seeking treatment for an opiate addiction.

-Waismann Method of Rapid Detox for OxyContin ®
+Waismann Method of Medical and Rapid Detox for OxyContin ®

-The Waismann Method of rapid detox has saved thousands of people from their addictions to opiate painkillers including OxyContin ® .
-The world-renowned rapid detox program has attracted press and high acclaim, all because of its success rate in treating opiate dependency and prescription drug addiction.
+The Waismann Method® of rapid detox and medical opiate detox has saved thousands of people from their addictions to opiate painkillers including OxyContin ® .
+The world-renowned drug detox program has attracted press and high acclaim, all because of its remarkable success rate in treating opiate dependence and prescription drug addiction.

-Waismann Method has a premiere OxyContin ® treatment program that is administered in a fully-accredited hospital in Orange County, Ca., where patients are monitored around the clock.
-Patients in the program sleep comfortably under deep sedation while special medications cleanse the opiates from their opiate receptors.
-Accelerated withdrawal symptoms occur within hours instead of days, as with traditional methods.
-Once patients wake up, they are no longer physically dependent on opiates and they are unaware of the withdrawal that occurred during the procedure.
+Waismann Method offers a premiere in-patient OxyContin ® treatment program that is administered in a fully-accredited hospital exclusively in Orange County, CA. Patients are admitted to their private rooms and monitored for a few days around the clock by medical professionals.
+While some choose the rapid detox approach, others may have modified versions in order to detox comfortably and effectively.
+Most patients seeks our Anesthesia assisted opiate detoxification process that allows the withdrawal syndrome to occur within hours instead of days while comfortably sleeping.
+Once patients wake up, they are no longer physically opiate dependent and they are unaware of the OxyContin withdrawal that occurred during the procedure.

-Another thing that sets our program apart from the others is the humane way we approach treatment.
-Our patients are treated as the unique individuals they are.
-We take into account underlying issues, special needs and individual risk factors.
-Our patients leave our facility rested, recovered and with their dignity intact.
+What sets our program apart from the drug programs is the humane way we view and approach drug addiction.
+Patients are treated as unique individuals.
+We take into account underlying issues, special needs and individual risk factors in order to provide the best OxyContin treatment available.